-Body weight training: Is it effective for strength training?
+Body-weight training: Is it effective for strength training?

 Keep movements smooth and controlled.
 Strengthen the opposing muscles, such as the chest and back muscles, and strive for muscle balance.

 For example, you might start out doing a wall pushup, if a classic pushup is difficult.
-To make this exercise more challenging, try a modified pushup.
+For more of a challenge, try a modified pushup.
 A modified pushup is similar to a classic pushup, but you keep your knees on the ground during the exercise.
 Once you can comfortably do a modified pushup, try doing a classic pushup.

 You can perform many different types of body-weight exercises to work all of the major muscle groups.
 And you can do body-weight exercises anywhere, using no extra equipment, at no extra cost to you.

 But remember to use proper form and technique throughout each body-weight exercise to get the most benefit and avoid injury.
 Take at least one day off between exercising each specific muscle group to give your muscles time to recover.